AVSLab/basilisk/docs/installOptionalPackages.md

 y_range = df.y.min(), df.y.max()
 ```

 After installing all of the packages, `pytest` will use those libraries by default.
-To change this back to `matplotlib` modify the `pytest` paramaters  in `test_scenarioMonteCarloAttRW.py` to the following:
+To change this back to `matplotlib` modify the `pytest` parameters  in `test_scenarioMonteCarloAttRW.py` to the following:

 ```
 @pytest.mark.parametrize("MCCases, datashader",